Business Tips

 Events Where E-Form MGT-14 To Be Filed

-In compliance with the provisions of Section 94(1) and 117(1), of the Companies Act, a company is required to file with the Registrar of Companies (ROC), the form MGT-14.
-But this does not include Private Companies and they are therefore not required to file this form MGT-14 as per the Companies Act.
-And need not file the same for matters that are specified under section 179(3) of the Companies Act read with Rule 8 of the Companies (Meetings of Board and its Powers) Rules 2014.
+In compliance with the provisions of Section 94(1) and 117(1) of the Companies Act, a company is required to file with the Registrar of Companies (ROC) the form MGT-14.
+However, this does not include private companies, and they are therefore not required to file this form MGT-14 as per the Companies Act.
+And need not file the same for matters that are specified under section 179(3) of the Companies Act, read with Rule 8 of the Companies (Meetings of Board and its Powers) Rules 2014.

-As per Section 117(1), the company shall file the resolutions and agreements in form MGT-14 within 30 days from the resolution being passed or the agreement being entered into.
-Now, by the Amendment Act, 2017 provision of 270 additional days removed from the New Act.
-Before 07 May, 2018 Companies was required to file e-form MGT-14 within 30 days of passing of resolution and if fails to file within 30 days then in next 270 days with additional fees.
+As per Section 117(1), the company shall file the resolutions and agreements in form MGT-14 within 30 days from the resolution being passed or the Agreement being entered into.
+Now, by the Amendment Act, 2017, the provision of 270 additional days has been removed from the New Act.
+Before 07 May, 201,8, Companies were required to file e-form MGT-14 within 30 days of passing the resolution, and if they failed to file within 30 days, then within 270 days with additional fees.

 Why is Form MGT-14 Filed?

-A company when they hold a Board of Directors or Shareholders or the Creditors meeting, they pass resolutions and this should be filed with the ROC by the company or liquidator as applicable.
-And for this, they shall adopt Form MGT-14.
+When a company holds a Board of Directors, Shareholders, or Creditors meeting, it passes resolutions, which should be filed with the ROC by the company or liquidator, as applicable.
+For this, it shall adopt Form MGT-14.

 Resolutions or Agreements to be filed under Section 117(3)

-- Resolutions which have been agreed to be passed as special resolutions by all the members of the company, and if not agreed shall become ineffective unless and until it is passed as a special resolution.
+2. Resolutions that have been agreed to be passed as special resolutions by all the members of the company, if not agreed to, shall become ineffective unless and until they are passed as special resolutions.

 iii.
-Any resolution passed by the BOD with regard to appointment or reappointment or renewal or variation of the terms of appointment of the managing director.
+Any resolution passed by the BOD with regard to appointment, reappointment, renewal, or variation of the terms of appointment of the managing director.

-- Resolutions or agreements which bind all the class members, if not agreed to by all those class members
+3. Resolutions or agreements that bind all the class members, if not agreed to by all the class members

 List of Resolutions to be Filed in MGT-14

-The list of resolutions that are to be filed in Form MGT-14 can be divided into 3 categories:
+The list of resolutions that are to be filed in Form MGT-14 can be divided into three categories:

 Annexure A – Board Resolutions